 Travelling while pregnant is generally done best before the third trimester begins.
 Still, a holiday while pregnant is much deserved.

-While you plan to travel, your safety and that of your baby is of great importance.
-Here are a few tips you could use as you plan for your holiday and travel.
+While you plan to travel, your safety and that of your baby are of great importance.
+Here are a few tips you could use as you make your travelling plans.

 Before You Travel:

 Choose your holiday destination with caution.
 You want a place that will be safe, relaxing and will not predispose you to ill health.
 The area should not be one that has endemic diseases or one that needs you to be vaccinated before travel as you want to take none or as little medication as possible during your pregnancy.
 Ensure the place has a facility that can take care of you in case of an emergency and keep the contacts with you.
 If your holiday destination is a Malaria prone area, ensure you carry a repellent cream to keep mosquitoes off and check with the hotel if they offer mosquito nets.
 Pack clothes that will cover both your arms and legs while you are out at night.